blockprotocol/blockprotocol/site/README.md

 - `BP_AWS_ACCESS_KEY_ID`: The AWS access key
 - `BP_AWS_SECRET_ACCESS_KEY`: The AWS secret access key

+The above environment variables will also be used for S3 access for allowing user avatar uploads.
+The default S3 bucket name is `blockprotocol` but can optionally be customized with the following environment variable:

+- `BP_AWS_S3_BUCKET_NAME`: The AWS secret access key

+Avatars are uploaded to the `avatars/` folder within the bucket root.
+When running locally, avatars go to the `dev/avatars/` folder of the bucket.

 ### Serving Blocks

 Before serving any blocks, they need to be built.
 Blocks can be registered in the repo's `/hub`